yannickl88/ics-csv-download/README.md

 * Copy contents of `index.min.js` to clipboard
 * Create a new bookmark in your browser
 * Use as URL: `javascript:` and then paste the minified script.
+* Make sure to replace the `!!REPLACE ME!!` at the end of the snippet with your account number

 This should allow you to run the script.